What is Fire Protection?

 - Fire Suppression Sprinkler systems (Wet, Dry, Preaction, Deluge, Anti-Freeze, and Fire Pumps).

-- Special Hazards Fire Suppression Systems (Foam, Low and High-Pressure CO, as well as Clean Agent systems)
+- Special Hazards Fire Suppression Systems (Foam, Low and High-Pressure CO, and Clean Agent systems).

 - Integrated security, access control, and video surveillance systems for appropriate actions from each system.

 Fire Prevention Involves proactive steps to reduce fire hazards so that a fire does not have a chance to ignite.

 Examples of fire hazards include:

 - Dirty fireplaces.

 - Poorly maintained heat or electric systems.